 It sets out seven areas of learning and development which are split into three prime areas and four specific areas.
 Firstly, children mostly develop the three prime areas first.
 These are:

 Secondly, as children grow, the prime areas will help them to develop skills in four specific areas.
 These are:

 Staff plan activities based on these areas of learning and development, choosing activities and topics that interest and engage the children.
 They then observe them whilst offering support to extend their learning.

 You will receive a notification of this via the eyLog App and have an opportunity to comment on the observation.

 Will we use parents’ observations to inform assessments?

 It is very helpful for us to gain an insight into the types of activities, experiences and conversations that you have at home with your child, so please add your comments and photos to the Learning Journey.
 Occasionally Staff will be able to use your observations as further evidence towards an early learning goal, but on other occasions they might decide it is necessary to follow up your observation with an activity at pre-school.

 Please be assured that whilst assessing development and tracking progress is a necessity at preschool and a useful tool for our planning and development, our primary concern and interest will always be ensuring that your child feels welcomed, nurtured, happy and safe and to develop skills, attitudes and experiences which will enrich their future learning.
 We value all of our children and celebrate their individual thoughts and achievements.

-If you have any questions about your child’s progress, please contact Becki or Carol via the eyLog or mention it at the gate at pick-up or drop off.
+If you have any questions about your child’s progress, please contact staff via the eyLog or talk to your childs keyworker.
 We can put you in touch with your child’s key worker, who can then contact you to arrange a phone-call or meeting.